mediadrop/mediadrop/doc/install/mac-os.rst

 Before installing MediaCore we also need virtualenv.
 Virtualenv will manage any future software that MediaCore needs to ensure that it does not conflict with any other software, similar to sandboxing.
-Since we used Homebrew to install our python, and remembering have we've set up the variable "brewpython", we can do this:
+Since we used Homebrew to install our python, and remembering have we've set up the variable "BREWPYTHON", we can do this:

 .. sourcecode:: bash

-  $brewpython/pip install virtualenv
+  $BREWPYTHON/pip install virtualenv

 Now we need to create a "virtual environment" (see :ref:`install_setup_virtualenv`) with the following command:

 .. sourcecode:: bash

-    virtualenv --no-site-packages --python="$brewpython"/python /path/to/virtual_environment
+    virtualenv --no-site-packages --python="$BREWPYTHON"/python /path/to/virtual_environment

 Finally, we can activate this virutal environment, which we'll have to do when we're working with mediacore, with the following command: